aspinwall-ui/aspinwall-launcher/docs/widgets/api_reference.md

 ### Other API properties

  * `_container` - an AdwBin that contains the widget's content.
 Set this with `Widget.set_child()`.
- * `css_provider` - a GtkCssProvider.
-Can be used to style the widget.
  * `config` - a GSettings object.
 Used for storing/accessing the widget's configuration, if enabled. **This is undefined if `has_config` is set to false**; using `self.config` when it is not set is considered a programming error.

 ## Functions